mpdf/mpdf.github.io/reference/mpdf-variables/tableminsizepriority.md

 mixed **tableMinSizePriority**

 Forces mPDF to respect the value set as autosize when displaying a table.
-If a table has `page-break-inside:avoid` set but cannot be made to fit onto a page without exceeding the resizing factor set by `autosize`: the value of <span class="parameter">$tableMinSizePriority</span> will determins which factor wins out .
+If a table has `page-break-inside:avoid` set but cannot be made to fit onto a page without exceeding the resizing factor set by `autosize`: the value of <span class="parameter">$tableMinSizePriority</span> will determines which factor wins out .

 # Values